tushar8133/main-android/samsung-m21/readme.md

 - ___Please be aware all your data will be erased including internal storage and phone will reboot!!___
 - Let the phone boot normally, pass the setup and connect to internet and turn on developer options and make sure OEM Unlock is enabled and greyed out in order to unlock RMM ;)

-## Reboot Guide
+# Reboot Guide

+__THUMBRULE__:
+- Keep USB plugged-in into your laptop
+- __DOWNLOAD MODE__ usb + volup + voldown
+- __RECOVERY MODE__ usb + power + volup
+- __RESTART__ power + voldown

 From OneUI3, you need to keep your phone connected to a PC or a TV or another phone to be able to boot to recovery or download mode.
 If you have magisk installed, the easiest way would be to reboot using the Magisk app.
 If you're in Android 10 you can skip inserting a USB to reboot to Download mode and Recovery.
 Alternatively, you can use "adb reboot recovery" or "adb reboot download" from cmd or a terminal instead.

 - Force Rebooting
     - Hold Volume Down and Power buttons
 - Force Shutdown
     - Connect a charger (insert USB)
     - Hold Volume Down and Power buttons
     - Do not let go of the buttons till the charging animation appears
 - Rebooting to Download Mode
     - When stuck in a bootloop or when booted
         - Keep USB connected
         - Hold Volume Down and Power buttons
         - When screen turns off, hold Volume Up and Volume Down buttons
     - When phone is turned off
         - Hold Volume Up and Volume Down buttons
         - Insert USB
 - Rebooting to Recovery
     - When stuck in a bootloop or when booted
         - Keep USB connected
         - Hold Volume Down and Power buttons
         - When the screen turns off, hold Volume Up and Power buttons
     - When phone is turned off
         - Insert USB
         - Hold Volume Up and Power buttons

-## Only Official Released Binaries Are Allowed To Be Flashed" Error
+# Only Official Released Binaries Are Allowed To Be Flashed" Error

 First Boot to download mode (boot to it using the button combo, rebooting to download mode with magisk or using the ADB command won't show all details)